jentery/508v4/keywords.md

 # Keywords and Notes for 508

-Some rough notes for quick reference.
-Not for citation or quotation.
-Current draft covers first nine weeks of seminar (through November 6th).
-These will be updated regularly throughout the term (until late November or early December).
+Jentery Sayers | UVic English | ["Paper Computers"](https://jentery.github.io/508v4/)

+Below are some rough notes for reference throughout the term.
+They are not intended for citation or quotation.
+(Please pardon any typos.)
+I've organized them into eight sections:

 * [Paper Computing](#paper-computing)
 * [Game Speak](#game-speak)